Floobits/news/_posts/2013-09-17-adding-settimeout-to-vim.md

 <br class="separator" />
 ### Understanding Vim

 Step 0 was to clone Vim and start poking around.
 The Vim codebase is intimidating, to put it mildly.
-A quarter-century of development by some of the best minds in software has created a text editor that, while powerful and extensible, is not without cruft.
+A quarter-century of development has created a text editor that, while powerful and extensible, is not without cruft.
 Vim was originally written for Amiga, and `os_amiga.c` still exists.
 There appears to be support for VMX, 16-bit Windows, BeOS, and even MS-DOS.

 As mentioned previously, Vim is input-driven.
 For the most part, Vim reacts to input from the user.
 There's no easy way to tell Vim, "run this in 500 milliseconds" or "run this *every* 500 milliseconds."
-There's only, "run this after user does X." This assumption is built into every level of Vim, down to the architecture-specific input functions.
+There's only, "run this after the user does X." This assumption is built into every level of Vim, down to the architecture-specific input functions.
 We discovered this by following the code.

-If you want to check it out for yourself, try building Vim and running it in `gdb`.
+If you want to see for yourself, try building Vim and running it in `gdb`.
 This example is slightly simplified.
 Most of the time, we used `gdb attach` to avoid corrupting Vim's terminal.

 {% highlight text %}
 ggreer@lithium:~/code/vim% CFLAGS="-g -DDEBUG" ./configure --with-features=huge